equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 e.g.:

-`post /users/` pointing to lambda function
+* `post /users/` pointing to lambda function
-`put /users/123` pointing to different lambda function `* /products` pointing to one Sinatra Microservice on AWS Lambda function `* /basket` pointing to another Sinatra Microservice on AWS Lambda function `* /cusstomer_support` pointing to another Sinatra Microservice on AWS Lambda function
+* `put /users/123` pointing to different lambda function
+* `* /products` pointing to one Sinatra Microservice on AWS Lambda function
+* `* /basket` pointing to another Sinatra Microservice on AWS Lambda function
+* `* /cusstomer_support` pointing to another Sinatra Microservice on AWS Lambda function

 This brings us to to next big question:

-### Can I run Ruby on Rails on AWS Lambda:
+### Can I run Ruby on Rails on AWS Lambda ?

 Sinatra is build on top of Rack.
 [Rails](https://rubyonrails.org/) is build on top Rack.
 So there should not be any problem running entire Ruby on Rails project on AWS Lambda right ?